mendezjavier3567-prog/nexocoin/README.md

 The project focuses on protocol simplicity, deterministic behavior, and long-term sustainability, following proven principles established by first-generation blockchain networks while introducing a modern and modular architecture.

 ---

+## Smart Contracts Status

+Nexocoin includes a native smart contract architecture composed of:

+- NEXO VM (deterministic virtual machine)
+- NEXO Script (native execution language)
+- Integrated gas model denominated in NXC

+The smart contract system has been fully designed and specified at protocol level.

+At the current stage:
+- Smart contracts are **defined and frozen at design level**
+- The execution environment exists internally
+- Gas rules and limits are established

+Smart contract execution is **not yet enabled on mainnet**.

+Activation is scheduled for a future protocol upgrade (v0.2.0), after additional auditing, tooling, and ecosystem readiness.

+This staged activation ensures long-term stability and security of the Nexocoin network.

+---

 ## Software Status

 Nexocoin is currently in a specification and early development phase.